OliverC96/Ticket-Exchange/README.md

 ## Database Models

 The following diagram displays the database schema for the models present in each microservice.
 In order to ensure each service is entirely self-contained, there is some duplication of data within the application.
 For example, information regarding tickets is stored within both the **tickets** and **orders** services.
 Whenever the orders service requires ticket information (e.g., order creation, which requires a reference to an existing ticket document), it can directly access the ticket from within its own ticket model - effectively circumventing the need for asynchronous communication.
-In some services, optimistic concurrency control is implemented via a Mongoose [plugin](https://www.npmjs.com/package/mongoose-update-if-current) which increments the version number field whenever a document is modified (to prevent out-of-order updates).
+In some services, optimistic concurrency control is implemented via a [Mongoose plugin](https://www.npmjs.com/package/mongoose-update-if-current) which increments the version number field whenever a document is modified (to prevent out-of-order updates).

 ![A diagram detailing all database models utilized in the application](./images/data_models.png)

 ## Data Persistence

+### Kubernetes

+[StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) are utilized to achieve data persistence across all services - in both production, and development environments.
+In each StatefulSet, a Persistent Volume Claim (PVC) is defined; requesting access to some amount of [Persistent Volume (PV)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) storage.
+PVs exist beyond the lifecycle of any individual pod, allowing data to persist in the case of pod/deployment restarts, and/or unexpected server failures.

+_Note:_ [MongoDB Atlas Clusters](https://www.mongodb.com/resources/products/fundamentals/clusters) could also be utilized to achieve data persistence (instead of relying upon StatefulSets and PVCs).

 ### Redis

+[Redis Database (RDB)](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/#snapshotting) persistence is configured to save point-in-time snapshots of the Redis instance to the disk after each significant event in the expiration workflow (i.e., whenever the state of the BullJS queue changes).
+Additionally, [Redis Append-Only File (AOF)](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/#append-only-file) persistence is enabled; maintaining a comprehensive log of all write operations received by the Redis server.

 ### NATS Streaming Server

-### Kubernetes
+Currently, NATS Streaming Server is used to manage the transmission of events between microservices.
+By default, NATS Streaming Server operates entirely in-memory - eliminating the possibility of data persistence.
+In the future, I plan on investigating the viability of a migration to the newer [NATS Jetstream](https://docs.nats.io/nats-concepts/jetstream) module, which (in conjunction with Kubernetes PVs) could be used to successfully persist events/messages beyond the lifetime of any consumer.

 ## Testing

 Backend microservices are thoroughly tested using [supertest](https://www.npmjs.com/package/supertest) and [jest](https://www.npmjs.com/package/jest).
-All backend components (routes, data models, event listeners/publishers) are targeted in these tests to ensure comprehensive test coverage.
+All backend components (routes, data models, event listeners/publishers) are targeted to ensure comprehensive test coverage.

-[!NOTE]
-Integration testing will be implemented in the near future.

 ## CI/CD

 CI/CD is implemented via [GitHub Actions](https://docs.github.com/en/actions/writing-workflows).
 Whenever a pull request is created (attempting to merge a secondary branch with the main branch), all affected code will be tested automatically (by executing the relevant test suites).
-For example, if a pull request is created, and only the **orders** service has been modified, then all tests related to the **orders** service (and only those tests!) will be executed (to ensure it is still functioning as expected after the recent changes).
+For example, if a pull request is created, and only the _orders_ service has been modified, then all tests related to the _orders_ service (and only those tests!) will be executed to ensure it is still functioning as expected after the recent changes.
 Additionally, whenever a pull request is accepted (i.e., code is pushed into the main branch), new Docker images will be created (to reflect the recent changes), and the affected deployments will be restarted.